-Inside Nicholas Brendon’s Troubled Life After Buffy the Vampire Slayer
+Inside Nicholas Brendon's Troubled Life After Buffy the Vampire Slayer

 According to a complaint affidavit obtained by PEOPLE, he was charged with grand theft and criminal mischief.

-• Want to keep up with the latest crime coverage?
-Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.
+Want to keep up with the latest crime coverage?
+Sign up for PEOPLE's free True Crime newsletter for breaking crime news, ongoing trial coverage and details of intriguing unsolved cases.

-In May, Brendon was arrested again — this time in South Carolina for public intoxication and impairment, according to the Myrtle Beach Police Deparment’s website.
+In May of 2015, Brendon was arrested again — this time in South Carolina for public intoxication and impairment, according to the Myrtle Beach Police Department's website.

-However, in October the actor was arrested yet again in Saratoga Springs, New York, after allegedly grabbed his girlfriend by the throat, taking her car keys and smashing her cell phone in an attempt to get her to stay.
+However, in October of that year, the actor was arrested again in Saratoga Springs, New York, after allegedly grabbed his girlfriend by the throat, taking her car keys and smashing her cell phone in an attempt to get her to stay with him.
 He was charged with two counts of criminal mischief and one count of obstruction of breathing, which are misdemeanors.
 He was also charged with robbery in the third degree, which is a felony.

 Later that month, the actor checked into a Florida treatment center for 90 days to treat depression.

-“I love you all so much and I truly do appreciate all of your love and support,” he said in a final message to fans.
+“I love you all so much and I truly do appreciate all of your love and support,” he said in a message to fans.
 “We’re going to beat this.”

-During an interview with Dr. Phil released that December, Brendon revealed that he has “had failed attempts at suicide” and has been in a dark place over the past three years — he also opened up about being molested by a music teacher who went to jail in 1981, when he was about 10 years old.
+During an interview with Dr. Phil released that December, Brendon revealed that he has “had failed attempts at suicide” and had been in a dark place over those past three years.
+He also opened up about being molested by a music teacher who went to jail in 1981, when he was about 10 years old.

 “I think about it every day of my life and I wonder how it affected me.
 Did I stop growing emotionally?” he added.
 “When you’re molested for a couple years and you’re blamed for it by the people who are supposed to be your protectors, there’s going to be a lot of confusion and a lot of sadness.”